 EY personnel data is used for log in purposes.
 Their data is also tracked as per a normal system user when they use any applications in the support of a client.
 For example, they may create assessments, plans or tasks or may leave comments or notes in the system for client users.

 EY relies on the following basis to legitimize the processing of your personal data in the Tool: The legitimate interests pursued by the data controller or by a third party.
-The specific legitimate interest pursued are conducting client engagements.
+The specific legitimate interests pursued are conducting client engagements.

 The provision of your personal data to EY is optional.
 However, if you do not provide all or part of your personal data, we may be unable to carry out the purposes for processing.

 4. What type of personal data is processed in the Tool?

 - Work task listings (e.g. works items that are assigned to them through the system)

 - Whether or not the individual carried out the task to standard/within requirements

 - Documents associated with users (standards, examples of work carried out, general information that they share through the applications)